Growing Underground Vaccine Market

 ‘Unauthorised vaccination drives were conducted at nine locations across Mumbai, which was brought to notice by Kandivli’s Hiranandani Heritage Society residents.'

-As anti-counterfeit technology providers, what concerns us most is that it is difficult for authorities to verify the source of a single vial of Covid vaccine.
-In the case of the fake vaccine racket at Kandivli’s Hiranandani Heritage Society in Mumbai, we can still not understand from where the vaccines originated.
+As anti-counterfeit technology providers, what concerns us most is that it is difficult for authorities to verify the source of a single vial of COVID-19 vaccine.
+In the case of the fake vaccine racket at Kandivli’s Hiranandani Heritage Society in Mumbai, we can still not understand where the vaccines originated.
 The authorities are now requesting the manufacturers, i.e., SII, to authenticate the vials and provide data.’
-Commenting on the complexity of vaccination drives, Vikas further says, ‘right from hospitals, doctors to distributors, the scale of stakeholders makes it difficult to prevent unauthorized vaccination drives.
+Commenting on the complexity of vaccination drives, Vikas further says, ‘Right from hospitals, doctors to distributors, the scale of stakeholders makes it difficult to prevent unauthorized vaccination drives.
 Organizers can offer jabs that are past their expiry date.

 Some may think of hoarding vaccines to sell them in the black market.
 Mixing the Covid 19 vaccine vials with substandard, substitute, and spurious products can also be a threat to the overall efficacy of the vaccination drive.”
-The CoWIN app maintains a registry of citizens who have been vaccinated and the details of vaccination centers.
+The CoWIN app maintains a registry of citizens who have been vaccinated and the details of vaccination centres.
 Still, it is not immune to threats of the dark web.
-One way to identify a fake jab post-administration is to check the certification on CoWIN app.
-Victims have not got a Covid vaccination certificate through the app for most counterfeit and unauthorized vaccination drives.
+One way to identify a fake jab post-administration is to check the certification on the CoWIN app.
+Victims have not received a COVID vaccination certificate through the app for most counterfeit and unauthorized vaccination drives.
 “Yet, it is not a sure-shot way to detect fake vaccines.
 The dark web is now filled with fake Covid vaccination certificates”, warns Vikas.
 Commenting on the solace anti-counterfeit technology can bring to the menace of fake vaccines, Vikas says, “tracking and tracing the journey of every vial of the vaccine.
 It is important to safeguard the supply chain.
-Also, user-friendly anti-counterfeit technology like 2D codes, 3D codes, non-human readable technology, serialization, blockchain, ensures that the buyers and administrators can authenticate the vial before administering.”
+Also, user-friendly anti-counterfeit technology like 2D codes, 3D codes, non-human readable technology, serialization, and blockchain, ensures that the buyers and administrators can authenticate the vial before administering.”